 Securities Exchanges Guarantee Corporation Limited (SEGC) is the trustee of the Fund.
 The directors of SEGC (the directors) are responsible for the other information.
-Other information comprises the information included in the annual report for the year ended 30 June 2021, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the annual report for the year ended 30 June 2022 but does not include the financial report and our auditor's report thereon.